TheRealAnonymous008/quartz/content/Persuasion.md

 * Such techniques are cost-effective.
 There is no need to undertake continuous effort to make sure the change continues.
 Simply getting people to commit is enough.

 ## Social Proof
 * *One means we use to determine what is correct is to find out what other people think is correct*.
-Compliance follows from Uncertainty and Similarity
-	* When we are unsure of ourselves, when the situation is unclear or ambiguous, we are most likely to look to and accept the actions of others as correct.
+	* When we are *unsure* of ourselves, when the situation is unclear or ambiguous, we are most likely to look to and accept the actions of others as correct.
 	* Because everyone looks towards what everyone else is doing, there is an emergent consequence -- **pluralistic ignorance**.  [^socproof_1] [^socproof_2]
-	* We will use the actions of others to decide on proper behavior for ourselves, especially when we view those others as similar to ourselves. [[Information Hazards]] abound.  [^socproof_3]
+	* We will use the actions of others to decide on proper behavior for ourselves, especially when we view those others as *similar* to ourselves. [[Information Hazards]] abound.  [^socproof_3]

 [^socproof_1]: A good example of this is the Bystander Effect.
 No one acts because of uncertainty about whether they should intervene, and because no one seems to be intervening, no one actually intervenes.
 [^socproof_2]: A good way to counteract this then is to dispel the uncertainty yourself.
 Point at someone in the crowd and ask them specifically for help.
 Then, with the uncertainty is dispelled, people will follow suit.